-Hampton boys take part in a number of MUN events throughout the academic years.
-We attend conferences at The Lady Eleanor Holles School, Reigate Grammar School and Haileybury School.
-The conferences are an opportunity for secondary school students of all ages to explore and debate the major global issues of the day.
+Hampton boys take part in a number of Model United Nation (MUN) events throughout the academic years.
+We attend up to eight conferences a year at The Lady Eleanor Holles School, Reigate Grammar School and Haileybury School.
+The conferences are an opportunity for secondary school pupils of all ages to explore and debate the major global issues of the day.
 MUN is an academic simulation of the United Nations that aims to educate participants about current events, topics in international relations, diplomacy and the United Nations agenda.

 The boys are asked to prepare policy statements and resolutions in advance, to address some of the world’s most pressing problems.
 The aim, over the course of the conference, is to get their resolutions debated and passed by the policy committees.

 MUN is open to all boys in the School from Third Year to Sixth Form and many boys enjoy attending the weekly lunchtime club.
 This provides a chance to practise debating skills and prepare for forthcoming conferences.
 Hamptonians always achieve very highly at MUN conferences, winning a variety of individual and team awards.